Eucalyptus Bath Bombs

 I don’t know about you, but the cold temperatures are inviting me to stay in and get cozy… and is there anything more comforting and relaxing than a warm silky bath?
 Enter these beautiful bath bombs, which are a great tub-time addition and elevate any bath.
 As a bonus, they also contain health beneficial properties!

-The exquisite eucalyptus plant doesn’t just make for a great décor in your home, it is also full of good-for-you ingredients.
-While consuming large amounts of the plant can be poisonous, the plant is often used for medical purposes such as topical decongestants.
+The fragrant eucalyptus plant doesn’t just make for a great décor in your home, it is also full of good-for-you ingredients.
+In fact, the plant is often used for medical purposes such as topical decongestants.
 Eucalyptus contains the compound eucalyptol, which can decrease nasal congestion and help expand the bronchi.
 This makes it a wonderful bath addition for anyone suffering from cold symptoms, or simply a stuffy nose.

 A little note on the Epsom salt